-First, let’s learn about the common causes of coughs and what types of baby coughs there are.
-This may help you get an idea of potential reasons for why your baby may be coughing at night and when to see a doctor if your child has a cough.
+First, let’s learn about the common causes of coughs and what types of baby coughs and children’s coughs there are.
+This may help you understand the potential reasons why your child may be coughing at night and when to see a doctor if your child has a cough.

-Not all baby coughs are the same when it comes to babies and children.
-Here are different types of baby coughs and their possible causes.
+Not all coughs are the same when it comes to babies and children.
+Here are different types of child and baby coughs and their possible causes

 There are some outliers you should be aware of – a few causes of coughs in babies and children that aren’t as common.
 They are: